St Cuthbert's Way - 6 Days & 5 Nights

 - Discover an abundance of history along the way

-This trip is graded from easy to moderate to moderate, depending on which itinerary you choose.
+This trip is graded from moderate to strenuous as every day you will be walking from 24 to 30km.
 The trail follows well maintained footpaths, bridleways, open fields and some minor roads.
-It does involve some relatively steep ascent and descent from the escarpment and days of up to 18 miles walking.
+It does involve some relatively steep ascent and descent from the escarpments.

 One of the highlights of this tour is the high standard of accommodation.
 We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.